 Scientific name: Ursus arctos crowtheri (Heinrich Rudolf Schinz, 1844)

-Description: Small for a brown bear and of a similar length to a black bear but with a more stocky build.
+Description: Small for a brown bear and of a similar length to a black bear but with a more stocky build, proably weighing up to around 450 kg.
 Fur was brown-black except for the underparts which were a distinctive reddish brown.
 Claws and muzzle were relatively small and the muzzle lacked any white markings.

-Range: The Atlas bear was found in and around the region of the Atlas Mountains of North Africa from present-day Morocco to Libya.
+Range: The Atlas bear was found in and around the region of the Atlas Mountains of North Africa from present-day Morocco to Libya, and was the only African bear subspecies to survive into the historic era.
 In prehistoric times the range was probably much greater throughout northern and eastern Africa.